Director: Robert Siodmak.

 In 1946, Swede is now working as a gas station attendant in Brentwood, where one day a car from out of town happens to drive in asking for gas.
 The man behind the wheel is Colfax, and a few days later it is his hired killers who do away with Swede.
 I’ve left out a few extra turns, twists and double-crosses, but this is the gist of everything made up by the flashbacks, eliding what Swede never could find out while he was alive.

 In this film so obsessed with the past returning to haunt the present, Swede is continually brought back to life, by the film’s flashbacks, and of course by Burt Lancaster in a star-making performance.
 He incarnates the mystery man whose life the film’s jigsaw pieces urge us to reassemble, a man of contradictions, whose arc takes him from doggedly never-say-die boxer to someone tired of living who accepts, even perhaps welcomes, his death in Zen-like manner.
 This allows Lancaster to show off his acting range in what was his first film role.
-The Swede may be a thief but Lancaster literally steals the scenes, often arriving only midway through the flashback sequences, adding to his mystery as a man we only know at a remove.
-The Swede, with all his aliases and identity crisis, is different according to different narrators.
+The Swede may be a thief but Lancaster literally steals the scenes, often arriving only in the middle of scenes, which adds to his mystery as a man we always only meet at one remove, a man dead and therefore unknowable.
+To make things even more complicated (and to further display Lancaster’s versatility), the Swede, with all his aliases and identity crisis, is different according to different narrators.

-As a result, Lancaster has to sometimes play a numb shell of a man expecting death’s knock at his door, at others a mere gas station attendant forced to do a subtle double-take when the ghosts of his past come driving back to haunt him into the pits of his stomach, at other times still he is the infatuated lover to Kitty’s siren serenades, and at brief but fleeting interludes he is the jovial, swaggering racketeer.
+As a result, Lancaster has to sometimes play a numb shell of a man expecting death’s knock at his door, at others a mere gas station attendant forced to do a subtle double-take when the ghosts of his past come driving back to haunt him; at other times still he is the besotted lover infatuated by Kitty’s serenades, and at brief but fleeting interludes he is the jovial, swaggering racketeer.
 A man’s life is a complex, multi-faceted thing and the only certainty about The Swede, as we navigate the mosaic of his life, is the nature of his death.
-Beginning with this death lends the narrative an unshakeable pre-destination, and forces us to try to rationalise the shuffled portrait of the Swede into some kind of clear line, from Swede the determined fighter, via Swede the criminal, down to Swede the weary gas station attendant, with some difficulty.
+Beginning with this death lends the narrative an unshakeable pre-destination, and forces us to attempt to align the shuffled portrait of the Swede into some kind of clear line, from Swede the determined fighter, via Swede the criminal, down to Swede the weary gas station attendant, with some difficulty.
 So the first lesson of The Killers is the near-impossibility of summing up one man’s life (as in Citizen Kane), but what can it tell us about the individual decisions that seal his fate?

 II.
 Written in the stars